 We believe everyone has as compelling story to share.

-Melissa has placed Pedal Love, its creative team, events and CalBike in local, regional, statewide and national news outlets such as the Associated Press, Bicycling Magazine, Cosmopolitan Magazine, KABC News, Los Angeles Magazine, the Los Angeles Times, Momentum Magazine, National Public Radio affiliates Houston Public Media, KCRW, KPCC, KQED, and the Texas Standard, the OC Weekly, the Sacramento Bee, the San Francisco Chronicle, Sierra Club Magazine, and many more.
+During her time as the Media Director for the California Bicycle Coalition and beyond Melissa placed bike positive stories in local, regional, statewide and national news outlets such as the Associated Press, Bicycling Magazine, Bloomberg News, Cosmopolitan Magazine, KABC News Los Angeles, the Los Angeles Times, National Public Radio affiliates KCRW, KPCC, KQED, and the Texas Standard, Reuters, the San Francisco Chronicle, Sierra Club Magazine, and more.

-Charlie is currently section hiking up the California Coastline.
-He's finished the Southern half from Tijuana to Santa Cruz and is avoiding the satanist poison oak as he works his way north to Oregon.
+Charlie is currently writing a book on his experience section hiking the California Coastline.
 Reach him via email here.
 Read his blogs Walking California's Edge and "Travels with Charlie" here.
 Image by Allan Crawford.

-Terri Ryder is our Pedal Love Youth Development and Experiential Learning specialist.
+Terri Ryder advises us on Youth Development and Experiential Learning.
 She has over 25 years experience in teaching, school administration, social services.
 She has a Master’s in Social Work (MSW) from Boston University focusing in community organizing, management and planning, as well as a Master’s in Education (EdM) from Harvard University, specializing in risk and prevention for children and youth.
 She has worked as a teacher, counselor and administrator serving children preschool through high school and their families.
 Read her Transit Love blog here.
 Email her here.
-Image by Shereef Moustafa.

 Kellie Morris did her first multi-day, fund-raising bike ride in 2002 after a co-worker dared her to take up the challenge - the seven-day ride from San Francisco to Los Angeles.
 In 2010 Kellie was diagnosed with an autoimmune disease: Mixed Connective Tissue disease that left her so weak she could barely dress herself.
 Through medication, dietary changes and exercise she was able to recover much of her strength.
 Kellie does most of her local trips on her trike including shopping, running errands, attending fitness classes, visiting friends and even riding to church.
 In May 2013 Kellie became a certified bicycling instructor via The League of American Bicyclists.
 She now teaches both group and private bike riding classes.
 Contact her for class information.
 Read her "We All Ride Bikes" blog here.
 Image by Allan Crawford.